USRSE/usrse.github.io/README.md

 ## What is this?

-The files for the official US RSE community website hosted at https://us-rse.org.
+These are the files for the official US RSE community website hosted at https://us-rse.org.
 The site is built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub.

 Members of US-RSE have access to the organizational Slack space.
 The #website channel, referenced frequently below, is part of that space.
 It's the best place to ask questions and get help.